 - 3-4 Months of Age: This is the point when the baby teeth should start falling out left and right.
 Adult teeth will erupt from the gum line in the same pattern as their infantile predecessors:

 - Half a Year Old: Your sweet little pup will have lost all 28 of their baby teeth by this point.
 Make sure to bring him in to the vet so you can have a good idea of how few dental care treatments you will need to worry about and to verify that everything is okay.
 Even beyond the dental issues, six months is a good period of time to go in for a full check-up on your dog’s vitals.

 Now you know that dogs have two sets of teeth that break down into four categories and despite being called canines, canine teeth account for the fewest type of tooth in a dog’s mouth.
-While it is possible for a dog to enjoy a full and productive life and also eat with few teeth or even none at all, you should still have its teeth regularly cared for and watch for signs of oral problems.
+While it is possible for a dog to enjoy a full and productive life and also eat with few teeth or even none at all, you should still have its teeth regularly cared for using the best toothpaste for dogs or dental chews and watch for signs of oral problems.